Sheila Levrant de Bretteville: Career

-In 1971, de Bretteville founded the first design program for women at the California Institute of the Arts, and two years later co-founded the Woman's Building, a public center in Los Angeles dedicated to women's education and culture.
+De Bretteville moved to Los Angeles around 1969, working as an in-house graphic designer at the California Institute of the Arts before becoming the first woman faculty member in the design department in 1970.
+In 1971, she founded the first design program for women at CalArts, and two years later co-founded the Woman's Building, a public center in Los Angeles dedicated to women's education and culture.
 In 1973, de Bretteville founded the Women's Graphic Center and co-founded the Feminist Studio Workshop (along with Judy Chicago and Arlene Raven), both based at the Woman's Building.

 She designed a necklace of an eye bolt on a chain, meant to represent "strength without a fist" as well as the biological symbol of women; she gave the first of these to Arlene Raven and Judy Chicago when they started the Feminist Studio Workshop in 1972.
-Since then she has given them to other women with whom she shares a vision of the creation of women's culture.
-Members of the Feminist Studio Workshop of 1978–79 also made 500 of these necklaces to celebrate the 5th anniversary of the Woman's Building in Los Angeles.
+Since then, she has given them to other women with whom she shares a vision of the creation of women's culture.
+Members of the Feminist Studio Workshop of 1978–79 also made 500 of these necklaces to celebrate the fifth anniversary of the Woman's Building in Los Angeles.
 The feminist art group Sisters of Jam (Mikaela & Moa Krestesen) turned the necklace into a mobile monument; they see the eye bolt "as a symbol for the work already done but also as an encouragement for the work that is not yet completed."
 Sisters of Jam also did the installation "Hello Sheila", which features an eye bolt on a chain, at the Survival Kit Festival in Umeå in 2014.

-In 1980 de Bretteville initiated the communication design program at the Otis College of Art and Design.
+In 1980, de Bretteville initiated the communication design program at the Otis College of Art and Design, a division of the New School.